inayrus/FinalAppProject/README.md

 3. organize files in folders by adding tags
 4. exporting files (email, whatsapp, google drive, ect.)

+#### Optional Features
+* Option to change layout colours
+* A Searchbar
+* A date of creation and of modification on the note

 ### Sketches
 These sketches don't yet include views of a photo being taken or chosen to convert.
 The converted note activity does show what it would look like after the photo has been turned to text.
 ![converted note activity](https://github.com/inayrus/FinalAppProject/blob/master/doc/converted_note.png)
 ![overview activity](https://github.com/inayrus/FinalAppProject/blob/master/doc/overview_activity_three_FAB.png)
 ![new note activity](https://github.com/inayrus/FinalAppProject/blob/master/doc/new_note.png)
 ![folder activity](https://github.com/inayrus/FinalAppProject/blob/master/doc/folder_activity.png)
 ![detail activity](https://github.com/inayrus/FinalAppProject/blob/master/doc/detail_activity.png)

-## External Components
+### Prerequisites
+* External components needed to implement certain features:
-* SQLite
+  * SQLite to save the notes.
-* Microsoft Computer Vision API
+  * Microsoft Computer Vision API to convert photos to text.
+* I looked into the FairNote as a similar app, and I like the way they use tags instead of folders, and how it's possible to change the colour layout of the app.
+They do show quite a big part of the note itself in the listview, which is useful when the notes are short, but not really for long texts.
+* I think the hardest parts of implementing this application will be figuring out how the Microsoft API works.
+At this moment I think it could also be a challenge to save and seperate the user's notes from the app settings (labels, colour layout preferences).